Inventory, 10 lbs : 2.71

 The Yamaimo root is native to Japan and has been cultivated there sine the Stone Age.
 It grows throughout China, Korea and Japan.
 After harvest, Yamaimo roots are often cut into smaller pieces and stored in sawdust to protect their moisture content and texture.

-Someone spotted Yamaimo Root using the Specialty Produce app for iPhone and Android.
+People have spotted Yamaimo Root using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.